TheSilencer001/The_Silencer/README.md

 The_Silencer
 ============

-The_Silencer XBMC Add-ons
+The_Silencer Kodi Add-ons

-Official support from www.xbmchub.com
+Official support from www.tvaddons.ag